sriyogesh94/dcos-docs/1.10/deploying-services/gpu.md

 ---
-post_title: Enabling GPU Support
+post_title: Using GPUs
 feature_maturity: preview
 menu_order: 110
 ---

 DC/OS supports allocating GPUs (Graphics Processing Units) to your long-running DC/OS services.
-Adding GPUs to your service can dramatically accelerate big data workloads.
+Adding GPUs to your services can dramatically accelerate big data workloads.

+With GPU-based scheduling, you can share cluster resources for traditional and machine learning workloads, as well as dynamically allocate GPU resources inside those clusters and free them when needed.
+You can reserve GPU resources for the workloads that need them, or pool these GPU-enabled resources with the rest of the infrastructure for higher overall utilization.

+After installing DC/OS with GPUs enabled, you can specify GPUs in your application definitions with the `gpus` parameter.

-# Enabling GPUs
+# Installing DC/OS with GPUs Enabled
 GPUs must be enabled during DC/OS installation.
 Follow the instructions to enable GPUs based on your DC/OS deployment method.

-## Enabling GPUs for a Custom DC/OS Installation
+## Custom DC/OS Installation with GPUs

-1. Install DC/OS using the [custom installation instructions](/docs/1.10/installing/custom/advanced/) with the `enable-gpu-isolation: 'true'` configuration parameter specified.
 1. Install the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) on each node of your cluster that has GPUs, unless it is already installed.
 Find detailed installation instructions [here](https://github.com/apache/mesos/blob/master/docs/gpu-support.md#external-dependencies).
+1. Install DC/OS using the [custom advanced installation instructions](/docs/1.10/installing/custom/advanced/).

-## Enabling GPUs for an AWS EC2 DC/OS Installation
+## AWS EC2 DC/OS Installation with GPUs

 ###  Prerequisites
 - The AWS DC/OS advanced template [system requirements](/docs/1.10/installing/cloud/aws/advanced/).